Azure/caf-terraform-landingzones/caf_solution/add-ons/dynamic_vault_secrets/README.md

 ## Prerequisites

-Before running the add-on please make sure you set your vault backend, you can do this by exporting below environment variables.
+Before running the add-on please make sure you are [authenticated](https://learn.hashicorp.com/tutorials/vault/getting-started-authentication) to vault, one of the way is to set the below environment variables.
+For more information visit : https://www.vaultproject.io/docs/commands#environment-variables

 ``` bash
 export VAULT_ADDR = "vault address"